Ejiwunmy/LITA-CAPSTONE-PROJECTS/README.md

 # LITA-CAPSTONE-PROJECTS
-This is where i documented all my projects
+This is where i documented all my projects whilw learning Data Analysis with Incubator Hub.